 “What if he figured out how to do magic outside of his own race?” asked Lolan.
-I gave him an unbelieving look.
+I gave him a stern look.
+I wasn’t convinced.

 “The last person who tried that was torn apart by the opposing magics,” said Zef, echoing my sentiment.

 Zef walked back to the door and looked out.
-He waved his hands, probably creating more confusing illusions for our pursuers.
+He waved his hands, probably creating more illusions to confuse our pursuers.
 I didn’t have time to think about that.
 I had too many questions.

-I rose from the body, not sure I could keep from hurling if I spent another second crouched over it, and I began to search around the room.
-I picked up the book and began flipping through the pages.
-There were illustrations of plants and movements used to grow and shape them with nature magic.
-It was more written magic—another taboo among all races.
+I stepped away from the body and began to search around the room.
+Despite many of the pages being ripped out from its spine, I took a look at the book and flipped through what was left.
+There were illustrations of plants, along with the movements used to grow and shape them with nature magic.
+It was written magic, another taboo among all races.

-Alongside each illustration was a block of text that was written in some language that I had never seen before.
-Each character looked foreign.
-I kept flipping through looking for anything useful, but with most of the pages torn out, there wasn’t much to work with.
+Alongside each illustration was a block of text in a language I didn’t understand.
+Every character looked foreign.
+I kept flipping through each page to find anything useful, but there wasn’t much to work with.

+Lolan walked up to me.
+“Hey, look at this,” he said, a sole page in his hands.
 On the page was an illustration of a humanoid plant creature, similar to the one I had accidentally created out of the green veins.
 A smaller illustration near the bottom of the page depicted a person, devoid of race, moving their arms.
-A plant creature stood next to it in the same position as the person as if mimicking its movements.
+A plant creature was drawn next to it in the same position as the person, as if mimicking its movements.

 Treeks can control plant monsters?
 I thought with wide eyes.
 I grabbed the paper from his hands without thinking and examined it more closely.
 I turned the page over and found another illustration of the creature.
-The sketch was lightly drawn with the center of the plant monster's chest being the only part marked with dark lines.
-It looked like a large clump of fertile soil was held there, each vine and branch extending from it to make up the walking plant creature.
+The sketch was lightly drawn with the center of the plant’s chest being the only part marked with dark lines.
+It looked like a large clump of fertile soil was suspended there at its core.
+Each vine and branch extended from it to make up the walking plant creature in full.

 It made so much sense.
-I have never removed plants from the ground because that would break my connection to them.
-Plants can’t really grow without something to root themselves too, so my magic doesn’t work without some kind of dirt.
-But I had never thought of bringing the earth with my plants.
+I had never removed plants from the ground because that would break my connection to them.
+Plants can’t grow without something to root themselves to.
+My magic doesn’t work without soil of some kind, but I had never thought of bringing the earth with my plants.
 It was a monumental shift in my understanding of the magic I wielded.

 “I’m gonna keep this,” I said, not looking up from the page.